No breach of duty protecting NHS worker from Covid-19 - Mar 2022

-- Settling a defence to a claim brought under the Fatal Accidents Act involving a cerebral abscess and complex cardiovascular history.
+- Settled a defence to a claim brought under the Fatal Accidents Act involving a cerebral abscess and complex cardiovascular history.

 - Represented a clinician in an inquest touching the death of a woman who died from a missed cancer diagnosis.

 - Represented a GP in an inquest touching the death of a young woman in hospital.